Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and make sure it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” position.

 - With one hand, firmly turn the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” leave it alone and call a professional from Heartland Heating & Cooling at 515-344-3579 quickly.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call a professional from Heartland Heating & Cooling at 515-344-3579 quickly.

 No matter your furnace’s age or brand, it has no less than one ordinary wall switch installed on or by it.